Texiwill/aac-lib/vsm/README.md

 contains those items pertaining to vSphere only.
 You can add to this seed file with your specific items by visiting those packages.
 For DriversTools and CustomIso's you will actually need to select that option as well.
-Once the file is updated with --rebuild you can then use --dlg and --dlgl with your specific items in addition ot the seed data.
+Once the file is updated with "--rebuild --dryrun" you can then use --dlg and --dlgl with your specific items in addition ot the seed data.

 #### Email
 Email elh at astroarch dot com for assistance or if you want to add